 Article 1 – Offer / Curriculum

-1. The bachelor programmes offered by Tio are divided into several years of study.
-The Study agreement, which results from a valid registration by the Student, concerns one Study year of the chosen Bachelor programme.
+2. The programmes offered by Tio are divided into several years of study.
+The Study agreement, which results from a valid registration by the Student, concerns one Study year of the chosen Programme.

-2. Tio will inform the Student as soon as possible after registration whether the Student has been admitted.
+3. Tio shall confirm its reception of the registration.
+Tio will then inform the Student as soon as possible whether the Student has been admitted.

-4. The content of the curricula offered by Tio is precisely described in the Study documentation.
+5. The content of the curricula offered by Tio is precisely described in the Study documentation.
 The Study documentation is updated annually.
-In terms of the Study agreement, the versions that apply are those established for 2020/2021.
+In terms of the Study agreement, the versions that apply are those established for 2021/2022.
 The Study documentation applicable to the ongoing academic year can be found at tio.nl/documentation.
-In case information on the website of Tio (tio.nl) differs from the information in the study guide, the content of the study guide prevails.
+In case information on the Website differs from the information in the study guide, the content of the study guide prevails.

 7. The projects, internship companies and study trips shown or described in the recruitment communication, presentations, open days, websites and the Study documentation are only for illustration purposes and concern examples from the past.
 The actual detailing in the context of the Study agreement can derogate from the examples shown.
 The Student can therefore not derive any rights from the illustratively shown projects, internship companies and study trips.